lycheeverse/lycheeverse.github.io/src/content/docs/recipes/caching.md

 title: Caching
 ---

 Caching can significantly speed up repeated checks by reducing requests to the same URL during consecutive runs.
 For instance, caching responses from `https://github.com` can decrease the load when checking multiple links.
-Here's how to cache the results of a Lychee run.
+Here's how to cache the results of a lychee run.

 ## Caching on the command line